Social network advertising: LinkedIn

-The LinkedIn social media platform was created as an online platform to help employers connect with potential employees.
-The most common type of advertisement on LinkedIn is sponsored posts or direct sponsor content.
-These advertisements are used to share content and company updates and direct users to a landing page.
-LinkedIn uses location, and audience attributes such as company, job experience, education, demographics, interests, and traits, as well as custom audiences created using matched audiences.
-All of these indicated ads are displayed to LinkedIn users if they are targeted for what is being promoted.
+LinkedIn was created as an online platform to help employers connect with potential employees.
+Its most common advertising format is sponsored content, which is used to distribute posts and company updates and to direct users to a landing page.
+Other popular formats include Thought Leadership ads and Document ads.
+Targeting attributes include location, company, job experience, education, demographics, interests, and traits, as well as custom audiences assembled through matched audiences.